KasraBayani/BackupBash/README.md

+This version is untested on new Linux versions.
+Try at your own risk!

 # BackupBash

 BackupBash is a versatile backup and restore Bash script that supports both graphical (Zenity) and command-line interfaces.
 It offers features like compression, encryption, incremental backups, logging, and scheduling via cron.